idanieljana/ts-bootcamp/src/w-05/state-management-1/state-management-1.md

 `Estimated time: 10-15 min`

-### Creating a store, adding an observable value and connecting the component - Levels
+### Creating store with observables and connecting components

 We will work in the project folder with base project: